gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 - `default-env.json`: a JSON file which contains a set of environment variables and their values
 - `default-services.json`: a JSON file which contains a set of service bindings

-Details of a bound service from a HANA-Service-Broker-based service binding in CF/XSA usually look as follows:
+Details of a bound service from an SAP HANA-Service-Broker-based service binding in CF/XSA usually look as follows:

 ``` JSON
 {